Bachelor's Degree Candidacy and Related Information

 All degree requirements must be completed by the last day of final exams in the semester or term in which the degree is to be awarded.
 The applicant is also responsible for providing all documentation relating to the completion of his/her degree program to the Undergraduate Graduation Services Office within 30 calendar days following the last day of final exams in the semester or term in which the degree is to be awarded.
 Documentation may include, but not be limited to, official transcripts from other educational institutions/programs, actions resulting from University General Petitions, Change of Grade forms (including removals of "I" grades), etc. Failure to meet these responsibilities may result in a delay or non-awarding of the degree.

-Degree candidates who find it necessary to leave The University of Arizona and complete final course requirements through correspondence or transfer work are required to notify their Graduation Services advisor of such plans before leaving the University.
+Degree candidates who find it necessary to leave The University of Arizona and complete final course requirements through transfer work are required to notify their Graduation Services advisor of such plans before leaving the University.

 Second Bachelor's Degree